hstarmans/esp32_hexastorm/readme.md

 The syntax of some parts of Micropython are not the same across platforms, e.g. WLAN interface.
 On other libraries, small changes are required.

+## Known Issues

+Pin 1 and 3 are connected to the FPGA and the UART output of the REPL.
+You therefore need to connect to Web REPL, to flash the FPGA.

 ## Creating a binary
 I follow the procedure described on [esp32](https://github.com/micropython/micropython/tree/master/ports/esp32).
 I start by installing espd-idf.